Interstitial (Nonidiopathic) Pulmonary Fibrosis

 Frontal chest radiograph demonstrating bilateral reticular and nodular interstitial infiltrates with upper zone predominance.

-Some forms of DPLD are related to occupational, environmental, drug, and/or radiation exposure, as well as systemic illness such as collagen-vascular disease (see Interstitial Lung Disease Associated With Collagen-Vascular Disease).
-Another category of DPLDs includes granulomatous forms, such as sarcoidosis (see Sarcoidosis), and hypersensitivity pneumonia (HSP) (see Hypersensitivity Pneumonitis).
-Finally, a number of very rare forms of DPLDs exist, including pulmonary Langerhans cell histiocytosis (PLCH) (see Eosinophilic Granuloma (Histiocytosis X)), tuberous sclerosis, lymphangioleiomyomatosis (LAM) (see Lymphangioleiomyomatosis), and Hermansky-Pudlak syndrome.
+DPLDs can also be grouped based on etiology, which can include occupational/environmental (see Hypersensitivity Pneumonitis), drug, and/or radiation exposure, as well as systemic illness such as connective tissue disease (also known as collagen vascular disease) (see Interstitial Lung Disease Associated With Collagen-Vascular Disease).
+Other categories of DPLDs includes granulomatous forms, such as sarcoidosis (see Sarcoidosis).
+Finally, several rare forms of DPLDs exist, including pulmonary Langerhans cell histiocytosis (PLCH) (see Eosinophilic Granuloma (Histiocytosis X)), lymphangioleiomyomatosis (LAM) (which can be sporadic or associated with tuberous sclerosis) (see Lymphangioleiomyomatosis), and pulmonary fibrosis associated with Hermansky-Pudlak syndrome.
+Some of these disorders are categorized as smoking-related lung diseases, including DIP, RB-ILD, SRIF, and PLCH.

 Pathophysiology